vtexdocs/dev-portal-content/docs/localization/my-pages-are-taking-too-long-to-be-published-on-headless-cms.md

 1. Access the GitHub repository of your FastStore project.
 2. In the repository search field, search for the code obtained in the [previous section](#step-1-verifying-the-release-status).
 If you find a commit with the corresponding Release identifier in its name, that means the Release has undergone the CI/CD.
-3. Check the status of the **Build check** for that commit by clicking on one of the following marks:
+3. Check the status of the **Build check** for that commit by clicking one of the following marks:

 | Check icon | Description |
 | ---------- | ----------- |